AdobeDocs/workfront.es-ES/help/quicksilver/planning/records/share-records.md

 <tr>
    <td role="rowheader"><p>Permissions</p></td>
    <td> <p>View or higher permissions to a workspace to share a record using a link </p>
-   <p>Manage permissions to a workspace to share records while sharing the workspace the record belongs to </p>
+   <p>Manage permissions to a workspace to share the workspace the record belongs to </p>
    <p>System Administrators have permissions to all workspaces, including the ones they did not create</p>
 </td>
   </tr>